 Finally, voters in Groves overwhelmingly voted to recall gay Councilman Cross Coburn, who was outed when an anonymous mailer sent his nude photos from the dating app Grindr to City Hall and local media outlets.

-Below is an alphabetical list of the fourteen openly LGBTQ Texans who won their races Tuesday.
+Below is an alphabetical list of the 15 openly LGBTQ Texans who won their races Tuesday.

 • Shannon Baldwin, Harris County Criminal Court-at-Law No. 4

 • Jason Cox, Harris County Protbate Court-at-Law No. 3